hanlaoshi/Deep-Generative-Modeling/README.md

         The authors parameterized the multichannel convolution to be orthogonal via the Cayley transform (skew-symmetric convolutions in the Fourier domain).
 This enables the inverse to be computed efficiently .

+- Automatic variational inference with cascading flows. [[Paper]](http://proceedings.mlr.press/v139/ambrogioni21a.html)

+        we combine the flexibility of normalizing flows and the prior-embedding property of ASVI in a new family of variational programs, which we named cascading flows.

 - Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models.  [[Paper]](https://arxiv.org/abs/2103.04922) [[Datasets Used]](https://paperswithcode.com/dataset/cifar-10)
 - Multivariate Probabilistic Time Series Forecasting via Conditioned Normalizing Flows.  [[Paper]](https://arxiv.org/abs/2002.06103)  [[Code]](https://github.com/zalandoresearch/pytorch-ts)
 - Autoregressive Denoising Diffusion Models for Multivariate Probabilistic Time Series Forecasting. [[Paper]](http://proceedings.mlr.press/v139/rasul21a.html)  [[Code]](https://github.com/zalandoresearch/pytorch-ts)